-The advanced XC4000 XACT features include a memory compiler, MenGen, that takes advantage of the on-chip RAM, and Hard Macros that offer consistent performance for over 30 common logic functions.
-To address performance predictability, XACT now includes XACT Performance, that accepts performance requirements entered at the schematic level, then partitions, places and routes the design.
-The XACT Design Manager (XDM) simplifies the selection of command-line options with pull-down menus and online help text.
-Application programs ranging from schematic capture to Partitioning, Placement, and Routing (PPR) can be accessed from XDM, while the programcommand sequence is generated and stored for documentation prior to execution.
-The XMake command in XDM automates the entire process, from design entry to the generation of configuration and report files.
+All Xilinx development system software is integrated under the Xilinx Design Manager (XDM), providing designers with a common user interface regardless of their choice of entry and verification tools.
+XDM simplifies the selection of command-line options with pull-down menus and on-line help text.
+Application programs ranging from schematic capture to Partitioning, Placement, and Routing (PPR) can be accessed from XDM, while the program-command sequence is generated and stored for documentation prior to execution.
+The XMAKE command, a design compilation utility, automates the entire implementation process, automatically retrieving the design's input files and performing all the steps needed to create configuration and report files.